 John & Faith Hubley because they showed us how far outside the box you could go.

-Mary Blair because she combined fine art and animation like no one else.
+Mary Blair because she combined fine art and animation like few others can.

 Storm Thorgerson because he epitomizes "ain't nothin' like the real thing".

 David Lynch because he finds the strange in the familiar.

 The Brothers Quay because they find the familiar in the strange.